SRA consumer credit

 Paragraphs 1.1 and 1.2 of the Code for Solicitors requires you to ensure that clients are treated fairly and Principle 7 requires you to act in the best interests of your clients.

 When carrying on credit-related regulated activities you should ensure that you are in full agreement with your client as to the nature, scope and terms of the credit-related regulated activities which are or may be carried on and that you maintain a record of this agreement.

-Outcome 1.13 requires you to ensure that clients receive the best possible information, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of their matter.
+Paragraph 8.7 of the Code for Solicitors requires you to ensure that clients receive the best possible information, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of their matter.

 Behaviours that are likely to demonstrate that your client's interests have been protected and that they have been treated fairly include (but are not limited to):

 - not putting the client under pressure to accept terms of engagement that may not be in accordance with the client's wishes;

 - setting out clearly and at an early stage the nature and cost of the services you provide and, where applicable, the identity of, and your relationship with, any relevant third party;

 - where you charge different rates for professional services or any exempt credit-related regulated activities, this should be made clear to the client;